akm/sql-slog/README.md

 A logger for Go SQL database drivers without modifying existing `*sql.DB` stdlib usage.

+## LOG EXAMPLES

+See logs with sqlite3 in [tests/sqlite3/demo-results](./tests/sqlite3/demo-results).

 ## FEATURES

 - [x] Keep using (or re-use existing) `*sql.DB` as is.